anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 <br>

 #### 3.6.1.4.
 Review execution in the Managed Spark batches UI
-Switch to Dataproc to check the execution under "batches".
+Switch to Managed Spark batches UI to check the execution under "batches".
 You should see a batch job called "s8s-spark-curate-customer-master-..." there.
 Review its execution through completion.
 Review the code for the process and then explore the results in GCS.

 <br>